Read time: 4 minutes

 Conclusion

 There is no finite method to remove a sudden exception error from the mailbox.
-There can be multiple reasons behind such a problem and repairing it through Eseutil can further demolish the database as it deletes the corrupt part.
-So, you should use professional EDB repair software that recovers mailboxes and save them in the desired destination.
+Multiple reasons are behind such a problem, including corruption.
+Fix the issue with the method discussed in the blog.
+To remove corruption, try eseutil for minor issues.
+For major damage, use a professional EDB repair software that recovers mailboxes and saves them in the desired destination.

-Kernel for Exchange Server software recovers deleted, missing, and inaccessible data from corrupt EDB file and save them to a live Exchange Server.
+Kernel for Exchange Server software recovers deleted, missing, and inaccessible data from a corrupt EDB file and saves them to a live Exchange Server.
 It would help if you used the software to tackle any exception or error message that does not provide any apparent reason behind the corruption, and there is no manual solution to remove it.
-It does not require Exchange or Windows log to fix Exchange 2010 dirty shutdown error. with any exception error without logs
+It does not require Exchange or Windows log to fix Exchange 2010 dirty shutdown error. with any exception error without logs.